Refugees of the Syrian civil war in Jordan: Syrian Civil War refugees

 Overall, Jordan has taken in more than 630,000 registered Syrians since the crisis began in 2011, and Jordanian government estimates place the total refugee count including unregistered migrants at over 1.4 million.
 The United States has provided nearly $668 million in support, promising $3 billion over the next three years in general aid to support the Jordanian government.

 Jordan is stepping up its scrutiny of incoming refugees having determined that many people waiting on the Syrian-Jordanian border are not Syrians and could, in fact, be tied to foreign fighter groups.

-In another development, in late 2015, aid officials and refugees themselves said that Syrians, sensing that the war in their homeland will not end in the near future, are leaving Jordan for Europe in growing numbers encouraged friends and relatives who are already there, pushed out by cuts in UN food aid.
+In another development, in late 2015, aid officials and refugees themselves said that Syrians, sensing that the war in their homeland would not end in the near future, are leaving Jordan for Europe in growing numbers encouraged friends and relatives who are already there, pushed out by cuts in UN food aid.
 Jordan says it hosts more than 1 million Syrians in total, but the numbers are starting to fall.
 The UN's World Food Programme, which feeds more than half a million refugees in Jordan, says the number of aid recipients fell by about 2,000 in September and 3,000 in October.
 In a random survey of refugees in October 2015 by the UNHCR, 25 per cent said they were actively planning to leave Jordan.

 In September 2020, the United Nations announced the first two coronavirus infections in a Syrian refugee encampment in the country.
 Following the positive tests, the two refugees were transferred from the camp to an isolation site.
-As of September 2020, Jordan has reported around 2,500 coronavirus cases and 17 deaths.
+As of September 2020, Jordan has reported around 2,500 coronavirus cases and 17 deaths throughout the country.